2021 Lasithi earthquake: Damage

-According to the Mayor of Sitia, the town hall of was confirmed to have sustained damage.
+According to the Mayor of Sitia, the town hall was confirmed to have sustained damage.
 The church of Saint Nicholas in Xerokampos, Sitia collapsed, but no casualties were reported as the structure was vacant during the time of the shock.
-Efthymios Lekkas, a professor of dynamic tectonic applied geology & disaster management at the National and Kapodistrian University of Athens said that damage was minimal and was only observed in old or abandoned masonry buildings.
-At Xerokampos, the quake knocked off items off shelves at shops.
+Efthymios Lekkas, a professor of dynamic tectonic applied geology & disaster management at the National and Kapodistrian University of Athens said that fortunately damage was minimal and was only observed in old or abandoned masonry buildings.
+At Xerokampos, the quake lead to the collapse of the chapel of Agios Nicholaos and knocked off items off shelves at shops.
 The town hall building of Sitia suffered minor fracturing on the facade.

 Tsunami

 A small tsunami was detected by instruments in the sea, prompting coastal residents to stay away from the sea.
 OASP President Efthymios Lekkas said in a statement: "We have issued a tsunami alert but nothing alarming.
 We are talking about 10 kilometers southeast of Zakros.
 The phenomenon has arrived and may not be visible in some areas.
 The quake was small to create a large tsunami.
 Apart from Crete, the whole southern Aegean has been shaken," Geodynamics Institute in Athens director Vassilis Karastathis also said in an interview with popular Greek newspaper Proto Thema saying: "There is always an announcement when there is a strong earthquake in the sea.
 To understand what happens when we have a strong seismic event at sea because we are dealing with time in relation to the tsunami we do not wait for time to pass and until we see all the data from the warning systems we send the announcement for good and for bad.
 So depending on some rules of earthquake magnitude and distance from the shores and of course to be in the sea then we issue a warning.
 So here, since it is not on land and it was at sea, we made the announcement ".